-Have you ever had a situation when you had to print a shipping label and attach it to your parcel?
-Probably, yes as you are reading this article already.
+Have you ever been in a situation when you had to print a shipping label and attach it to your parcel?
+Probably yes.
 The importance of shipping labels for consignors and businesses, logistics service providers, and even recipients is obvious.
 Thus, we will explain in which cases customers need to print a label and attach it to a parcel when booking shipping services via Eurosender platform.

-Discover whether printing a shipping label is obligatory
+Is printing a shipping label obligatory for a customer?

 When do you need to print a label for standard shipping services?

 You will have to take care of a shipping label in the cases below.
 In any case, you will be informed about that via a confirmation e-mail.

 - Shipping abroad from Sweden When the system has chosen GLS logistics provider for international shipping, you will get an e-mail from DB Schenker with a shipping label attached and a request to print it.

 - Shipping abroad from Romania.
 When your pick-up address is in Romania and your order is operated by DPD, then you will have to take care of labelling by yourself.